-In this article we explore digital health company Elaros’ new platform, C19-YRS – the world’s first long-covid specific outcome measure which has been recommended for use by NHS England, funded by the NIHR, and endorsed by the British Society for Rehabilitation Medicine.
+In this article we explore digital health company Elaros’ platform, the C19-YRS, a digital solution centred around the original COVID-19 Yorkshire Rehabilitation Scale (‘C19-YRS’), the world’s first clinically validated long-COVID specific outcome measure which has been recommended for use by NHS England and NICE, funded by the NIHR, and endorsed by the British Society for Rehabilitation Medicine.

-More than 2,000,000 people in the UK are estimated to have had ‘long Covid’ for longer than 12 weeks – a condition with a variety of persistent symptoms that are difficult to understand for each patient.
+More than 2,000,000 people in the UK are estimated to have had ‘long COVID’ – a complex condition with a variety of symptoms which persist for longer than 12 weeks after the initial COVID infection which is difficult to understand for each patient.

-To help tackle this issue, Elaros, has developed an app and web portal that enables patients to track their recovery and supports NHS rehabilitation services to manage the large number of people who have the condition.
+To help tackle this issue, Elaros, has developed an app that enables patients to track their symptoms and monitor their recovery and supports healthcare services to manage large numbers of patients who have the condition via a clinical web portal.

-The app is helping to address the growing need to assess and monitor patients with long covid as it requires significant one-to-one clinician time which costs money, and more importantly, time away from patients with other conditions with built-up waiting times due to the pandemic.
+The app is helping to tackle the growing waiting lists for services which normally require significant one-to-one clinician time which costs money, and more importantly, time away from patients with other conditions with built-up waiting times due to the pandemic.

-Designed in a partnership with The University of Leeds, Leeds Community Healthcare, and Leeds Teaching Hospitals NHS Trusts, Elaros’ app digitises the Covid-19 Yorkshire Rehabilitation Scale which has been recommended for the monitoring of Long Covid in NHS England’s National guidance for post-COVID syndrome assessment clinics, published in April 2021.
-The guidance followed NHS England and NHS Improvement’s contribution of a further £24 million in March 2021 for post-COVID assessment clinics to support the demand for these services.
+Designed in a partnership with The University of Leeds, Leeds Community Healthcare, and Leeds Teaching Hospitals NHS Trusts, Elaros’ app digitises the COVID-19 Yorkshire Rehabilitation Scale which has been recommended for the monitoring of long COVID in NHS England’s National guidance for post-COVID syndrome assessment clinics, published in July 2022.
+NHS England’s contribution for post-COVID clinics now totals £224 million for the period October 2020 to March 2023.

-Recently, the National Institute for Health Research (NIHR) has awarded a project to a consortium led by The University of Leeds alongside Imperial College, The University of Oxford, and Elaros as an industrial partner, which is focused on the optimisation of treatments and services for long Covid across the NHS.
+In July 2021 the National Institute for Health Research (NIHR) has awarded a project to a consortium led by The University of Leeds alongside Imperial College, The University of Oxford, and Elaros as an industrial partner, which is focused on the optimisation of treatments and services for long COVID across the NHS.

-We spoke to Elaros’ Research and Development Manager, Román Rocha Lawrence, who said:“With Elaros being a Sheffield-based company and given that the system is called the ‘Yorkshire Rehabilitation Scale’, we are naturally very keen to see the platform adopted widely across Yorkshire and Humber and have an impact close to home.
+We spoke to Elaros’ Research and Development Manager, Román Rocha Lawrence, who said: “With Elaros being a Sheffield-based company and naturally considering that the system is called the ‘Yorkshire Rehabilitation Scale’, we are very keen to see the platform adopted widely across Yorkshire and Humber and have an impact close to home.